Andraé Crouch: Early years

-Andraé Edward Crouch was born, along with his twin sister, Sandra, on July 1, 1942, in San Francisco, California to parents Benjamin and Catherine (née Hodnett) Crouch.
+Andraé Edward Crouch was born, along with his twin sister, Sandra Crouch, on July 1, 1942, in Los Angeles, California, to parents Benjamin and Catherine (née Hodnett) Crouch.
 His father was a minister in the Church of God in Christ (COGIC) and pastored Christ Memorial Church of God in Christ in Pacoima, California.
 When he was young, Crouch's parents owned and operated Crouch Cleaners, a dry-cleaning business, as well as a restaurant business in Los Angeles, California.
 In addition to running the family's businesses, Crouch's parents also had a Christian street-preaching ministry and a hospital and prison ministry.
 When Crouch was 11, his father was invited to speak for several weeks at a small church as a guest preacher.
 Crouch's father and the church's congregation encouraged the young boy to play during the services.
 At the piano, Crouch found the key in which the congregation was singing and started to play.
 After this, Crouch honed his piano-playing skills and, in time, wanted to write his own music.
 When he was 14 years old, he wrote his first Gospel song.